harvard-dce/mh-opsworks/README.md

 * VPCs per region
 * Internet gateways per region
-* Cloudformation Stack limit
+* Cloudformation Stack limit per region
-* Opsworks Stack Limit
+* Opsworks Stack Limit for the entire account, not limited per region.

 Fortunately error messages are fairly clear when a resource limit is hit, either in the shell output of mh-opsworks or in the aws web cloudformation (or